cedaro/satispress/docs/Security.md

 ## Disabling Authentication

-If you're using another authentication provider or really don't need authentication, you can disable the built-in Basic authentication server with a single-line filter:
+If you're using another authentication provider or really don't need authentication, you can disable the built-in server with a single-line filter:

 ```php
 <?php